MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-enterprise-security.md

 Read more about architectural considerations for deploying Machine Learning:

-- How team structure, environment, or regional constraints affects the workspace setup: [Organize and set up Azure ML workspaces](/azure/cloud-adoption-framework/ready/azure-best-practices/ai-machine-learning-resource-organization)
+- How team structure, environment, or regional constraints affect workspace setup: [Organize and set up Azure ML workspaces](/azure/cloud-adoption-framework/ready/azure-best-practices/ai-machine-learning-resource-organization)

 - Optimizations to manage compute costs and budget across teams and users: [Budget, cost, and quota management for Azure ML at organizational scale](/azure/cloud-adoption-framework/ready/azure-best-practices/optimize-ai-machine-learning-cost)

-Learn more about [Machine Learning DevOps (MLOps)](/azure/cloud-adoption-framework/ready/azure-best-practices/ai-machine-learning-mlops), an organizational change that relies on a combination of people, process, and technology.
+Learn about machine learning DevOps (MLOps), an organizational change that relies on a combination of people, process, and technology.
 The goal of MLOps is to deliver machine learning solutions in a more robust, reliable, and automated way.
-This guide summarizes learnings from adopting machine learning DevOps for enterprises using Azure Machine Learning.
+The [Machine learning DevOps guide](/azure/cloud-adoption-framework/ready/azure-best-practices/ai-machine-learning-mlops) summarizes learning from enterprises that adopted MLOps for Machine Learning.

 Get started with a Machine Learning template-based deployment: